Is Canada a Good Place to Live? (as a Foreigner)

 Although Canada is a highly organized and functional country, a lot of Canadians and expats alike feel that there are way too many regulations and restrictions.

-For example when it comes to building permits.
+For example, when it comes to building permits.

-It also significantly slows down the entire house-building process.
+This also significantly slows down the entire house-building process.

-Price Tags Without Tax
+CON: Price Tags Without Tax

-We remember shopping in the supermarket for the first time and thinking at check out that the total doesn’t seem right.
+I remember shopping in the supermarket for the first time and thinking at check out that the total doesn’t seem right.